rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 2. MG
 3. A combined set of all other states, because after the top 3 states, the data is very thinly spread across the other states.
 It makes more sense to just bucket these together.

 The analysis should be similar to what was done for SP.
 To get the full picture, we combine the results from these analyses.
+For student's who want to develop skills in data science, this should be a good exercise.
+There is an existing template, you just need to repeat the steps for the new geographic regions.

 ### Concluding thoughts